teamscode/teamscode.github.io/_posts/contests/2018-10-26-spring-2019-mihs-programming-contest.md

 <h1>Registration</h1>

 Registration is now avaliable.
 There is no fee to compete.
-If you want to attend, complete this [TypeForm](https://teamscode.typeform.com/to/bnGcWl).
+If you wish to attend, [Sign Up Here](https://teamscode.typeform.com/to/bnGcWl).

-If you accidentally registered for the competition, or have a new conflict, please de-register [here](https://teamscode.typeform.com/to/XTYQIh)
+If you accidentally registered for the competition, or unable to attend, please de-register [here](https://teamscode.typeform.com/to/XTYQIh).

 # Basic Information #